TurboWarp/docs/docs/website/settings/overview.md

 Advanced settings allow you to reconfigure your project to do things that Scratch normally wouldn't let you do.

 Navigate using the sidebar on the left.
+Look under the "Advanced settings" category.

 <!-- Migration for old links to https://docs.turbowarp.org/advanced-settings#high-quality-pen -->
 import BrowserOnly from "@docusaurus/BrowserOnly";